 Part two of this conversation covers the rewards of franchising, entrepreneurship, and the rising demand for franchise brokers

-We recently published part one of our extensive interview with Natalie Barnes, President of Business Alliance, Inc., which covered a lot of ground as to why becoming a franchise consultant is a wise career choice, why BAI is the premier franchise brokerage firm, and much, much more.
+We recently published part one of our extensive interview with Natalie Barnes, President of Business Alliance, Inc. Part one covered a lot of ground, such as why becoming a registered franchise consultant is a wise career choice, why BAI is the premier franchise brokerage firm, and much more.

-The second part of this interview gives Barnes, who is highly respected in the franchise industry, an opportunity to speak to who makes a great franchise consultant, why being a franchise consultant gives you tremendous work/life balance, and why now is a great time to go into business as a franchise consultant.
+The second part of this interview gives Barnes an opportunity to speak to who makes a great franchise consultant, why being a franchise consultant gives you tremendous work/life balance, and why now is a great time to go into business as a franchise consultant.

-Barnes: During my seven years as a franchise consultant, I worked with a lot of clients who bought franchises in the local market.
+During my seven years as a franchise consultant, I worked with a lot of clients who bought franchises in the local market.
 Because I worked with the veteran community, they developed franchises in other areas of the country as well.
 I often say that when a person buys a franchise, it changes the trajectory of their life.
 They’re spending a lot of money investing in a franchise.
-They are changing what they do day-to-day and it affects their family.
+They are changing what they do daily, and it affects their family.
 It also dramatically affects the community because they are going to be hiring employees.
-They are going to be using local resources such as the bank, the sign companies, and all the local support services.
-Small business is so necessary in our country and it’s what keeps it thriving and healthy.
+They are going to be using local resources, such as the bank, sign companies, and local support services.
+Small business is so necessary in our country, and it’s what keeps it thriving and healthy.

-I’m recalling those relationships with entrepreneurs – in particular, a former client who bought a franchise in 2010 and who is now one of the top 10 percent performers of that franchise brand.
-He often would call me and keep me up-to-date, and as his adult kids came into the business and were handling key operations within his franchise, he would often talk to me about next steps – especially after the pandemic – and how his business is still thriving.
-Here’s a guy who was VP of a call center with a large insurance company and his commuting time plus his job was probably 80 to 100 hours a week.
-He left that business, started a franchise business with a small office, and he scaled it nicely by adding an additional territory.
+I’m recalling those relationships with entrepreneurs.
+In particular, a former client who bought a franchise in 2010 and is now one of the top 10 percent performers of that franchise brand.
+He often would call me and keep me up-to-date.
+As his adult kids came into the business and were handling key operations within his franchise, he would often talk to me about next steps, especially after the pandemic, and how his business is still thriving.
+Here’s a guy who was VP of a call center with a large insurance company, and his commuting time plus his job was probably 80 to 100 hours a week.
+He left that business, started a franchise business with a small office, and scaled it nicely by adding additional territory.

-I had come from manufacturing and high stress and putting out fires nonstop.
+I had come from manufacturing, high stress, and putting out fires nonstop.
 When I moved into the franchise consulting world, I had to keep a sign on my wall saying SIMPLE.
 Because it was my nature and how I was wired to live in a very complicated world, and all of a sudden, this was simple.
 It’s not complicated.
-It’s communication.
-It’s professionalism.
-It’s really having strong listening skills.
-So it was really a dramatic shift for me.
+It’s communication, professionalism, and having strong listening skills.
+So it was a dramatic shift for me.
 Yeah, you get your life back.
 I came into consulting and my kids were younger.
 It was pretty exciting.
 If I were at the Oregon coast or my home office, there is absolutely no way the client would know.
-Unless you are working in the local market where you are meeting locally, then your client will not know you are working remotely.
+Unless you are working in the local market where you are meeting locally, your client will not know you are working remotely.

 During a good time, every industry performs well.
-But the best time to look is after an economic downturn because then you find out how that brand did.
-How did they support their franchises during a downturn?
+But the best time to look is after an economic downturn, because then you find out how that brand did.
+Did they support their franchises during a downturn?
 How did they do during the recession ten years ago?
-How did they do during the peak of the pandemic and how are they doing now?
+How did they do during the peak of the pandemic, and how are they doing now?
 I tell my team, “We are always good in the good times.
-It’s how we perform during the tough stuff when we really show who we are.”
+It’s how we perform during the tough stuff when we show who we are.”

 Ready for a meaningful career?

-To learn more about the qualifications needed to be a BAI Registered Franchise Consultant, simply fill out an inquiry form on this website to start a conversation.
+To learn more about becoming a Registered Franchise Consultant, simply fill out an inquiry form to start a conversation.
 We can’t wait to learn more about you!